ahadik/photo-portal-web/README.md

 ### Build and deploy in one step

-The `firebase.json` is configured to automatically build the app before deploying hosting:
+The `firebase.json` is configured to automatically build the app before deploying hosting, so you don't need to run `npm run build` separately.
+Simply run:
 ```bash
 firebase deploy --only hosting
 ```